European Solidarity Corps – International Youth Houses in Pori, Finland

 Accommodation & Practical Matters

-The hosting organization rents a furnished apartment for the two volunteers.
+The hosting organization has a rented furnished apartment for the two volunteers.
 Each volunteer has a private bedroom, while the kitchen, living room, and bathroom are shared.
 The apartment is well-equipped, spacious, and stocked with essentials passed down by previous volunteers.

 Volunteers are responsible for keeping the apartment clean and in good condition.
-It is located in an apartment building where Finnish quiet hours begin at 22:00.
-Noise after this time—such as loud music or shouting—is strictly prohibited.
+It is in an apartment building where Finnish quiet hours are between 10pm. – 7 am.
+Noise outside this time, such as loud music or shouting, is strictly prohibited.
 Violations can lead to complaints, police involvement, or even eviction from the apartment.

-The apartment is located about 2.8 km from the city center.
-Volunteers will be provided with bicycles and public transport cards for getting around, including to more distant youth houses.
-In winter, travel conditions can be more difficult.
+The apartment is located about 2.5 km from the city center.
+Volunteers will be provided with bicycles and public transport cards for getting around.
+Especially to reach the more distant youth houses and in winter, when weather conditions can be quite difficult.

-Volunteers will also receive a Finnish mobile phone number with an internet plan paid for by the host.
+Volunteers will also receive a Finnish mobile phone number with an internet plan paid for by the hosting organization.
 A Wi-Fi connection is available in the apartment.
-Volunteers should bring their own phones.
+Phones aren’t provided, so volunteers should have their own devices.
 Daily communication with colleagues takes place mainly via WhatsApp and Signal.
+Laptops aren’t provided or required, however bringing your own laptop is recommended.

 Support and Training

-Volunteers attend On-Arrival Training at Youth Centre Villa Elba (Kokkola) a few months into the project.
-The host organization’s contact person also serves as the volunteer’s mentor—helping set learning goals, monitor progress, and provide support with any issues.
+Volunteers attend On-Arrival Training at Youth Centre Villa Elba (Kokkola) a few months into the project and Mid-Term training during mid project.
+The host organization’s contact person acts as the project coordinator and one of the volunteer’s mentors—helping set learning goals, monitor progress, and provide support with any issues.

-In the first months, mentor meetings are weekly.
+In the first months, mentoring meetings are weekly.
 Later, they take place every 2–3 weeks or as needed.
-We also aim to provide an external mentor for extra support if necessary.
+We also aim to provide a mentor outside of organization for extra support.

 Contact